If you haven’t already created an account for this website you can do so here. If you already have an account for this website, please login here.

 2994 Douglas St, Victoria, BC V8T 4N4

 - It is well recognized that the majority of problems for a leader usually do not stem from their lack of technical skills and experience as electricians.
-Most IBEW foremen are very competent journeymen who possess excellent skills when it comes to process and managing a project.
-The simple reality is that the majority of problems for foreman stem from their lack of “soft skills”, that is, their ability to deal with conflict, hold their crew members accountable, earn respect, build trust, team build, coach, communicate effectively and when necessary how to change the behaviour of specific crew members when there is a performance issue.
+Most IBEW chargehands are very competent journey electricians who possess excellent skills when it comes to process and managing a project.
+The simple reality is that the majority of problems for chargehands stem from their lack of “soft skills”, that is, their ability to deal with conflict, hold their crew members accountable, earn respect, build trust, team build, coach, communicate effectively and when necessary how to change the behaviour of specific crew members when there is a performance issue.

-- The Gold Seal Accredited Frontline Foremen Level 1 Leadership training course is specifically designed for foremen who want to develop their leadership soft skills as they know full well that this is where the majority of issues like safety concerns, conflict, ongoing grievances, poor productivity, cost overruns, time issues and stress can originate from.
+- The Gold Seal Accredited Frontline Leadership Level 1 training course is specifically designed for chargehands who want to develop their leadership soft skills as they know full well that this is where the majority of issues like safety concerns, conflict, ongoing grievances, poor productivity, cost overruns, time issues and stress can originate from.
 The two days are highly interactive with plenty of opportunities for IBEW participants to use “real work situations” that they are currently experiencing to help reinforce key learnings.

 The Front Line Leadership level 1 is designed to create a solid foundation for all members of IBEW local 230 to operate effectively as a team on the job and how to properly engage the IBEW Steward if required.
 We have designed a system that will allow us to communicate with deeper level of understanding and consistency regardless of crew composition or job site locations.
 The ideology of What-How-Can“ or Won’t will create ownership, accountability, and a better understanding for our leaders and members to understand the responsibilities and expectations of their positions.
 Members will also learn how to properly engage in the progressive discipline process.
 The progressive discipline process allows our members to have a voice that will be heard and ensure any issues are effectively documented if communication breaks down at the front line level for any reason.
 This course is a must if you want to be a part of the growth and future success of our great organization